Gaston900/Arcade64-EssencePatch/README.md

 It is already pre-configured, enforce aspect ratio is disabled, full screen mode and tricks are already enabled by default.

 The cheat reference function, if the cloned game does not have a cheat file, it will reference the cheat file of the main ROM (By KAZE).

+HBMAME support was added to the "NeoGeo/CPS" drivers (By Robert)

 Supports UI DPI (The resolution 1920 x 1080 / 2560 x 1600) (By 缘来是你).